In “Between Generations,” painter Paolo Roque depicts an Andean man’s traditional values.

 “What comes from the soul, comes to the soul,” he said.

-The painter Paolo Roque has donated the Award-winning painting to support the NTD International Figure Painting Competition’s mission.
+The original painting is currently put up at auction to support the NTD International Figure Painting Competition’s mission.

 For original artwork enquires, please contact here: email@example.com